thzandvl/sap-ai-sql/README.md

 Converting text to SQL using OpenAI's GPT-3.5 Turbo and Azure Synapse.

 One of the use-cases of ChatGPT is Natural Language Processing.
-As in my work I am looking for use-cases how we can integrate Azure Services with SAP workloads one of the easiest ways is by simply converting text into SQL, TSQL in this specific case as I will be integrating with Azure Synapse.
+As in my work I am looking for use-cases how we can integrate Azure Services with SAP workloads, one of the easiest ways is by simply converting text into SQL.
+TSQL in this specific case as I will be integrating with Azure Synapse.

 ### Prerequisites